shibbas/nteract/changelogs/current_changelog.md

 #### New Features

 Provide a bulleted list of new features or improvements and a reference to the PR(s) containing these changes.
-- Add support for retreiving executionErrors including aborted requests ([PR5561](https://github.com/nteract/nteract/pull/5561))
+- Add support for retrieving executionErrors including aborted requests ([PR5561](https://github.com/nteract/nteract/pull/5561))

 #### Bug Fixes